Burning Throat: 7 Common Causes (& How to Relieve)

 Anxiety can cause a burning throat due to a change in how your digestive system works when you are anxious.
 In addition to a burning throat, many people also experience the sensation of food back-flowing from the stomach to the mouth in moments of stress.

-What to do: It is important to adopt coping measures like regular exercise and distraction to manage your anxiety symptoms.
+How to relieve: It is important to adopt coping measures like regular exercise and distraction to manage your anxiety symptoms.

 In addition, if the anxiety is frequent and interferes with your work or school, you should see a psychiatrist for assessment.
 Treatment for anxiety may involve medications like antidepressants, benzodiazepines and/or psychotherapy to relieve throat burning.
 You can also use herbs for anxiety to prepare soothing teas at home.